squeetus/SongLibrary/readme.txt

 Endpoints:
-	GET 	/getAllSongs	returns a JSON object containing an array of songs from the database POST	/addSong 	expects a JSON object with song attributes
+	GET 	/getAllSongs	returns a JSON object containing an array of songs from the database POST	/song 	expects a JSON object with song attributes PUT 	/song	expects a JSON object with song attributes; updates based on id (pk) DELETE /song	expects a JSON object with an id of the song to delete

 Front end single page app implemented in Angular